 In addition to the postcranial material, Au. afarensis also left behind a 27 meter long set of footprints known as the Laetoli Tracks in Tanzania.
 Approximately 3.7 mya, 3 Au. afarensis individuals walked through a muddy layer of volcanic ash that preserved their foot prints after the ash hardened.
 From the Laetoli tracks it is clear that Au. afarensis walked with an upright posture, with a strong heel strike and follow-through to the ball of the foot, with the hallux making last contact with the ground before push-off.
 Interestingly, the prints provide evidence of a slight gap between the hallux and the other toes.
 This gap suggests that even though the hallux was not fully divergent, it was also not yet fully adducted as seen in modern humans.

 Though australopiths material offers a strong case for habitual bipedalism, earlier hominins dating as far back as 7 mya also provide exciting evidence for early bipedalism.
 The oldest known hominin to show definitive bipedal adaptations is the extinct species Orrorin tugenensis that dates to 6 mya.
-A femur and tibia recovered in Kenya and assigned to O. tugenensis exhibits feature typical of bipeds, including a bicondylar angle .
+A femur and tibia recovered in Kenya and assigned to O. tugenensis exhibits feature typical of bipeds, including a bicondylar angle.
 However, a 7 mya fossil discovered in Chad in 2001, known as Sahelanthropus tchadensis, exhibits a more inferiorly positioned foramen magnum consistent with bipedalism, rather than the relatively dorsal position seen in quadrupeds.
-No postcranial material has been associated with Sahelanthropus, but if proven to be bipedal, Sahelanthropus may substantiate the hypothesis that bipedal evolution was influenced by climate trends beginning in the late Miocene (i.e., a geologic epoch that dates between 23 and 5.3 Mya).
-Faunal analyses from these early hominin sites suggests S. tchadensis and O. tugenensis lived on lake margins, near the edge of woodlands and grasslands.
+Both S. tchadensis and O. tugenensis lived on lake margins near the edge of woodlands and grasslands.
+No postcranial material has been associated with S. tchadensis, but if proven to be bipedal, this may substantiate the hypothesis that bipedal evolution was influenced by climate trends beginning in the late Miocene (i.e., a geologic epoch that dates between 23 and 5.3 Mya).

 About 2 million years younger than O. tugenensis is a hominin known as Ardipithecus ramidus that dates to approximately 4.4 Ma.
 Known as Ardi, Ar ramidus material exhibits a mosaic of primitive and derived features, including a fully abductable hallux (primitive), relatively inflexible midfoot (derived), arms and legs of similar proportions (primitive), relatively broad iliac ala (derived), and an inferiorly placed foramen magnum.

 Paranthropines are larger and more robust than australopiths, but have similar postcranial morphology, including bipedal adaptations similar to Australopithecus.
-The oldest paranthropine was found in Ethiopia and is known as Paranthropus aethiopicus (2.6 – 2.5 Mya).
+The oldest paranthropine was found in Ethiopia and is known as Paranthropus aethiopicus (2.6 to 2.5 mya).
 Although postcranial material is scarce, a possible P. aethiopicus calcaneus may exhibit bipedal adaptations.
-The younger paranthropine species, Paranthropus robustus (1.75 to 1.5 Mya) and Paranthropus boisei (2.5 to 1 Mya), exhibit the same bipedal adaptations as Au. africanus, which include an inferiorly oriented foramen magnum, modern humanlike talus, relatively long femoral neck, and a bicondylar angle.
+The younger paranthropine species, P. robustus (1.75 to 1.5 mya) and P. boisei (2.5 to 1 mya), exhibit the same bipedal adaptations as Au. africanus, which include an inferiorly oriented foramen magnum, modern humanlike calcaneus, relatively long femoral neck, and a bicondylar angle.
 In addition, the hand anatomy of P. robustus implies a grip capable of tool use, while the radius of both P. robustus and P. boisei implies Paranthropus retained the ability to effectively climb trees.
 Paleoecological studies suggest these species were living in open woodland or savanna habitats.